 - This option is available for tax returns filed either on paper or electronically.

-- Continue to the screen titled E-Filing - Purchase Savings Bonds for Yourself use the dropdown menu to select the dollar amount of U.S. Series I Savings Bonds you wish to purchase for yourself and your spouse, then click Continue
+- On the screen titled E-Filing - Purchase Savings Bonds for Yourself use the dropdown menu to select the dollar amount of U.S. Series I Savings Bonds you wish to purchase for yourself and your spouse, then click Continue

 Please note: In an effort to combat fraud and identity theft, new IRS procedures effective January 2015 will limit the number of refunds electronically deposited into a single financial account or pre-paid debit card to three.
 The fourth and subsequent refunds automatically will convert to a paper refund check and be mailed to the taxpayer.